Soyio-id/soy-io-widget/README.md

 ### Events

 The `onEvent` callback is designed to handle various events that occur during widget interaction.
-Specifically, it receives detailed information upon the successful completion of user flows.
+Specifically, it receives detailed information upon the successful completion of user request.
 Here are the events it handles:

 - **`DISCLOSURE_REQUEST_SUCCESSFUL`**: This event occurs when a user successfully completes a `disclosure_request`.
 The identity verification could have been a `validation` or `authentication`.